 Instructions

-- Saute the vegetables: Coarsely chop the mushroom stems.
-In a medium skillet on medium-low heat, add 2 tablespoons of extra-virgin olive oil.
-Once the oil begins to shimmer, add the garlic and stir constantly for 30 seconds before adding the chopped mushroom stems, spinach, and green onion.
+- Saute the vegetables.
+Coarsely chop the mushroom stems.
+In a medium skillet on medium-low heat, add 2 tablespoons of extra virgin olive oil.
+Once the oil begins to shimmer, add the garlic and stir constantly for 30 seconds before adding the chopped mushroom stems, spinach, and green onions.
 Add the remaining 1 teaspoon of salt.
 Cook until the spinach is wilted, about 5 minutes.
 Turn off the heat and set aside.

-- Stuff and bake: In a small mixing bowl, mix together the ricotta cheese and remaining 1 1/2 teaspoons of Italian seasoning.
-Add the sauteed vegetables and stir to combine.
+- Stuff and bake.
+In a small mixing bowl, mix together the ricotta cheese and remaining 1 1/2 teaspoons of Italian seasoning.
+Add the sautéed vegetables and stir to combine.
 Distribute the mixture evenly among each mushroom.
-Place in your oven to bake for 15 minutes.
+Bake for 15 minutes.

 Notes